-The Playground receives funding from the Ballinger Trust to develop a new play structure.
+The Trust receives funding from the Ballinger Trust to develop a new play structure.
 After consultation with the Young People, the most popular idea is a zip-wire!
 Work stalls when some uprights on the big swing are condemned as unsafe.

 The allotment area, pigsty and enclosures are completed and we welcome Nancy and Mavis, our two Kunekune pigs.

 Work begins on re-aligning our allotment beds and preparing the ground for a pigsty and enclosures.
 The Heritage Lottery Project comes to a succesful close with the chidren involved in producing a film charting the history of Adventure Playgrounds in North Tyneside.
 The Trust is registered as a Charity.
 The Playground is inspected once again by Play England and is again successful in gaining 'Quality in Play' status (valid until 2022).